aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/create-eks-cis-al2-mng/index.en.md

 2024-02-10 20:36:50 [ℹ]  checking security group configuration for all nodegroups 2024-02-10 20:36:50 [ℹ]  all nodegroups have up-to-date cloudformation templates
 ```

 ::::

-Once the managed nodegroup is created, ensure that custome ami nodes join the cluster:
+Once the managed nodegroup is created, ensure that custom ami nodes join the cluster:

 Run below command to filter only custom ami nodes.